 Coffea robusta has become a synonym of Coffea canephora which has two main varieties, C. c. robusta, and C. c. nganda.
 These varieties are commonly referred to as robusta coffee.

 Robusta however has a stronger and a harsher taste accompanied by a grain-like tinge and peanut like after-taste.
 It possesses twice the amount of caffeine as Arabica, but is certainly inferior to it.

 Robusta can be grown at lower altitudes, in hotter climates, and with less moisture.
 Since Robusta has fewer growing restrictions and has a generally less desirable flavor, it is usually sold for a lower price than Arabica beans.
 Most mass-market commercial beans are of the Robusta variety.

-Some Final Words 🙂
+Final Words From Me